Definition Essay: Writing Guide, 6 Types & 30 Topics

 What to Avoid When Writing a Definition Essay?

-Avoid vague or overly broad definitions.
+• Avoid vague, circular, or overly broad definitions.

-Don’t ignore contradictions or alternative meanings.
+• Do not ignore contradictions, context, or alternative meanings.

 What is a Definition Essay Example?